 This is something I often hear.
-It might be worth noting that costs such as these almost equate the level of interest payments you would normally pay your bank.
+It might be worth noting that costs such as these almost equate to the level of interest payments you would normally pay your bank.

 As translated from the French term ‘death pledge’, with my satire directed entirely at the contract’s longevity, a mortgage as we know it is classed as a liability until it’s paid off, thereby meaning a house cannot be considered an asset until that obligation is fulfilled.
-In addition, considering buying a home solely as an investment is arguably poor incentive, since house prices have barely outpaced inflation over the last 60 years.
+In addition, considering buying a home solely as an investment is arguably a poor incentive, since house prices have barely outpaced inflation over the last 60 years.
 However, this does not make it a poor purchase.

 The following video link offers a summary of what I have said:

 Note, the mortgage calculation equation is wrong.
 It should be E = P×r×(1 + r)n/((1 + r)n – 1), where E = monthly payment owed to the bank, P$ = loan amount, r = interest rate of loan, n = amount of months loan is for.